 Putting It in Perspective

-For instance, if you prospect just two people a day, you could work through these averages in a little over four years.
-If you talk with five people per day you could work through these averages in just shy of two years.
-If you talk to ten people a day, you could work through these averages in about ten months.
+For instance, if you prospect just two people a day, you could work through these averages in a little over 2.5 years.
+If you talk with five people per day you could work through these averages in just shy of about 1.25 years.
+If you talk to ten people a day, you could work through these averages in about six months.
 How awesome is that?

-It’s also important to note that most top earners in our industry have sponsored somewhere around 100 to 500 people personally, yet make most of their income from the efforts of just two to five of those people.
+It’s also important to note that most top earners in our industry have sponsored somewhere around 100 to 500 people personally, yet make most of their income from the efforts of just two to three of those people.
 While 100 to 500 personally sponsored people sounds like a lot initially, if you sponsored just one person per week, you could knock this out in two to ten years.
-Not bad!
+Not bad considering you are doing the business part-time!

 Why People Don’t Join Your Team